blockoptions/blockoptions/whitepaper/whitepaper.md

-The Binary Options Industry(BIO) is a multi-billion dollar market, just in Israel, binary options broker companies made $5 billion profit in 2016 [1].
+The Binary Options Industry(BIO) is a multi-billion dollar market.
+Just in Israel, binary options broker companies made $5 billion profit in 2016 [1].

-When you buy a binary option from centralized brokers, you actually bet against the platform, the broker makes money when you lose.
+When you buy a binary option from centralized brokers, you actually bet against the platform.
+The broker makes money when you lose.

 > This means that the broker must make sure it wins more than it loses[2]

-, traders are playing an unfair game as broker/platform can cheat you by manipulating the price feed in their favor and block traders from withdrawing.
-So you may win the trade but lost your money.
+ Traders are playing an unfair game as broker/platform can cheat them by manipulating the price feed in their favor and block traders from withdrawing.
+So traders may win the trade but loss their money.

 BlockOptions.io aim to build a independent and decentralized platform for binary options industry.

  - Pure P2P market -  Traders bet against Bankrollers, BlockOptions.io makes profit by trade fee, not by profit share as traditional platform.
- - Guaranteed Payout - Payments are issued by smart contract direct to your ETH address, no one can block withdraws.
+ - Guaranteed Payout - Payments are issued by smart contract direct to your ETH address.
+No one can block withdraws.
- - 100% Transparency and Provably Fair by getting assets price on blockchain, cheating on manipulating price feed impossible .
+ - 100% Transparency and Provably Fair by getting assets price on blockchain.
+Therefor cheating by manipulating price feed is impossible .

 We will show you how we build this 100% on-chain system, as we believe the foundations on ethereum blockchain are solid and can make a high user friendly Dapp based on it.